wiheto/teneto/docs/tutorial/plotting_a_temporal_network.rst

   >>> # Only new parameter is "q" which stands for figure quality
   >>> ax = teneto.plot.graphlet_stack_plot(C,ax,q=10,cmap=colorMap)

 The argument q stands for figure quality.
 A higher number exports a higher figure.
-While the figure can be exported as a svg (and figure labels can be changed), the graphlet stack itself is a bitmap.
+While the figure can be exported as a svg (and figure labels can be changed), the graphlet stack itself is a bitmap due to how it is created.

 This will produce the following figure: